What is a PTA?

 - Contact local physical therapy providers of your choice to request an appointment to obtain the required hours.

-- Take the Observation Documentation Form in the PTA Program Application packet with you.
+- Take the Observation Documentation Form in the application packet with you.
+Use this form ONLY for hours for the CCC PTA Program application.

 - All hours must be signed by a licensed Physical Therapist or Physical Therapist Assistant.
-Electronic signatures will not be accepted.
+Electronic signatures are not accepted.

-- Observation hours should be documented in ink.
+- All documentation should be recorded in ink.

 - Arrive on time and remember to dress and act as a professional.